Initial Teacher Training Partnerships

 The Kingston ITE Curriculum

 Kingston University has a fully-developed, ambitious and evidence-based ITE curriculum.
 Partners and mentors should be aware of their role in delivering this.
-The curriculum encompasses ITT Core Content Framework (CCF) that trainees are prepared for the next stage in their professional development as teachers: the Early Career Framework (ECF) induction.
+The curriculum encompasses the ITT Core Content Framework (CCF) to ensure trainees are prepared for the next stage in their professional development as teachers: the Early Career Framework (ECF) induction.

 Our curriculum reflects our values, beliefs and strengths.
 We have a clear focus on developing strategies to support pupils with SEND, prioritising the importance of reading.
 We ensure trainees understand effective behaviour management in order that all pupils can access the broad and balanced curriculum offered by schools.